 This is according to Paul Murray, CEO life and health reinsurance at Swiss Re (pictured), who was speaking at Swiss Re’s presentation of the new sigma publication: the global economic and insurance market outlook 2025/26 yesterday.

-Murray explained that while life expectancy among global populations roughly doubled in the 20th century amid increased adoption of antibiotics, these gains have slowed since 2010, with cardiovascular improvements particularly affected and the pandemic taking a particular toll on mortality rates in both the US and the UK.
+Murray explained that while life expectancy among global populations roughly doubled in the 20th century amid increased adoption of antibiotics, these gains have slowed since 2010, with cardiovascular improvements particularly affected and the pandemic taking a toll on mortality rates in both the US and the UK.

 But he added advancements in obesity drugs, immunotherapy and MRNA (molecular biology, messenger ribonucleic acid) vaccines give reasons for optimism that global populations can live not just longer but healthier lives.